colbyfayock/html-webpack-partials-plugin/README.md

 | location  | String   | "body"  | HTML tag name where the the partial gets added
 | priority  | String   | "low"   | "high" or "low" - determines if the partial gets added from the start of the location or end
 | options   | Object   | {}      | Local variables to the given partial

+The settings can either be passed in as a single object or an array of objects.

+## Notes

+### Determining Injection Point
+Given the location and priority passed into the configuration, the plugin determines where to inject.
+The location is simply the name of the tag to use, where the priority is how high or how low in the tag we inject.
+For almost all situations, a high priority will inject immediately after the opening tag and low will inject immediately before the closing tag.

+The one exception to this, if the passed in tagname is `head` with a `high` priority, the plugin will inject immediately after `<meta charset="utf-8">`.

+### Order of Injection
+The order is determined simply by the order in which the partial is included in the configuration.